Renting out a spare room can help you pay your bills. But would you feel comfortable letting someone move into your home to earn some extra cash?

-Interest in this service has risen 12 per cent in the past year, according to the firm.
+Interest in this service has risen 12% in the past year, according to the firm.

-Some 52 per cent of those surveyed by the company saying they couldn't cope financially without a lodger.
+Some 52% of those surveyed by the company saying they couldn't cope financially without a lodger.

-Site founder, Judy Niner, said: "We are finding that all sorts of people are looking to rent out their spare room.
+Site founder, Judy Niner, said: "We're finding that all sorts of people are looking to rent out their spare room.